 If your flight is delayed or cancelled you do have some protection under the Denied Boarding Regulations.

-If your flight is delayed the airline should provide you with:
+If your flight was delayed the airline should provide you with:

 - two free phone calls, faxes or emails

 - free meals and refreshments appropriate to the delay

 - free hotel accommodation and hotel transfers if you need to stay overnight

 - a refund on your ticket (if the delay if 5 hours or more and you choose not to fly).